metosin/reitit/doc/advanced/composing_routers.md

 ; ["/foo/bar/:id/:subid" {:handler #object[clojure.core$identity]}]]
 ```

-Router is recreated, so all the rules are fires:
+Router is recreated, so all the rules are fired:

 ```clj
 (swap! router add-route ["/foo/:fail" identity])